 Q: What banks do you recommend for SBA financed loans?

-A: We at PPT have had a lot of success with LiveOak Bank, Key Bank and Heritage Bank.
+A: PPT has had a lot of success with the recommendations below.
 All are Preferred SBA Lenders and have conventional options available.
-Contact information below.
+Contact information below:

 Q: What are the general requirements for obtaining an SBA loan?